alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

   .catch(error => console.error("Fetch failed:", error));
 ```

-This gave me a different error message, one that explicitly mentioned cross-origin requesting sharing: *"CORS request not http"*.
+It gave me a different error message, one that explicitly mentioned cross-origin requesting sharing: *"CORS request not http"*.
-This gave me something I could look up, to better understand what's going on.
+This gave me something I could look up, and led me to the answer.

 This is easy to work around -- if I spin up a local web server (like Python's [`http.server`][http.server]), I can open the page over HTTP and everything loads correctly.